omidarmat/webDevNotes/JavaScript/javascript-theory.md

 - **Global scope:** outside of any function or code block.
 Variables declared in global scope are accessible everywhere.
 They are also called global variables.
 - **Function scope:** also called **local scope**.
 Each function, no matter it is function declaration, expression or arrow function, has its own scope.
 Variables declared in a function are only accessible inside the function, not outside.
 - **Block scope:** starting in ES6, code blocks `{}` (for exmple, of if statements or for loops) also create scopes.
-Variables declared inside blocks are not accessible from outside the scope.
+Variables declared inside blocks are not accessible from outside the block.
 Note that this only applies to variables declared with `let` and `const`.
 So variables declared with `var` in a block, will be accessible outside the scope, so from an outer function scope or the global scope.
 Also note that functions are also block scoped in `strict` mode.

 Scoping determines how our program variables are organized and accessed.
 Scoping is controlled by the placement of functions and code blocks in our program.
 This is called **lexical scoping**.
 For instance, a function defined in another function, has access to the variables of the parent function.